We’re Ber and Kay.

 Kay is the blogger and photographer and Ber is the cheer squad and technical support.

-Meanwhile we kept in touch and ended up starting an LDR (long distance relationship).
+Meanwhile they kept in touch and ended up starting an LDR (long distance relationship).

-Then Kay moved to Germany, then back to the US, then back to Germany, while Ber moved to England then Switzerland, until finally, we married, and we now both live in Switzerland.
+Then Kay moved to Germany, then back to the US, then back to Germany, while Ber moved to England then Switzerland, until finally, they married, and now both live in Switzerland.
 (Obviously that’s the short version.)

 Why Switzerland?
-Geez you and literally everybody else asks this question, including us on some days.
+Geez you and literally everybody else asks this question, including them on some days.
 But the answer is pretty simple for now.
 Ber is a student of electrical engineering at a university in Zürich.
-One of those “too good to pass up” opportunities so here we are.
+One of those “too good to pass up” opportunities so here they are.
 And because, why not Switzerland?
 It’s as beautiful as they say and even more.

 We both love to travel.

-And both act like little kids when we’re exploring a new city or natural wonder.
-We love to travel back to Hungary and we even went back there to have our wedding.
-While we will jump at a chance to visit iconic cities of Europe, we also like finding the lesser known treasures and sharing them with everyone we meet. (think that annoying aunt and uncle who had a million slides when they came back from their Caribbean cruise-that’s us.)
+And we both act like little kids when we’re exploring a new city or natural wonder.
+We love to travel back to Hungary and they even went back there to have our wedding.
+While they will jump at a chance to visit iconic cities of Europe, they also like finding the lesser known treasures and sharing them with everyone they meet. (think that annoying aunt and uncle who had a million slides when they came back from their Caribbean cruise-that’s us.)

 Kay also likes coffee, her camera (FujiFilm xt20), and bettering her Social Media Marketing skills.
-Ber likes his computer, watching Netflix series and taking his oversized rubber boat out on the lake, what we like to call “our backyard”.
+Ber likes his computer, watching Netflix series and taking his oversized rubber boat out on the lake, what they like to call their backyard.